barbarbar338/barbarbar338/README.md

 ![banner](https://barbarbar338.fly.dev/banner.png)

 Self-taught back-end developer.
 More interested in TypeScript, Go and Postgres.
 Loves to play Metroid games.

-I usually spend my time playing games, listening to songs, trying interesting things with new technologies.
 Might be able to help you about JS, TS, Go & Postgres.

 ## 🌍 Social Media